-If you spend £1,800 in a year, or take 24 return journeys, you'll join the 'Carte Blanche' tier, entitling you to free lounge access and fast-track lanes.
+If you earn 2,400 points from Eurostar travel in a year or take 32 return journeys, you'll join the 'Carte Blanche' tier, entitling you to free lounge access and fast-track lanes.

 Check for group and age-related savings

-Children under four can travel for free on Eurostar trains, if they don't need their own seat.
+Children under four can travel for free on Eurostar trains, provided they don't need their own seat.

-Plus, there are also discounted prices for under 12s, youths, seniors and groups.
+Plus, there are discounted prices for under 12s and groups.

 Use cashback websites and credit cards